runalpanja/RTLDesignUsingVerilogWithSKY130Technology/README.md

-# Day 2: Introduction to Verilog RTL Design and Synthesis
+# Day 3: Combinational and Sequential optimizations
-## Part 1: Introduction to Timing .libs
+## Part 1: Introduction to optimizations
-### Sub-Part 1: Introduction to iVerilog Simulator
+### Sub-Part 1: Introduction to optimizations Part 1

+### Sub-Part 2: Introduction to optimizations Part 2
+### Sub-Part 3: Introduction to optimizations Part 3